Donald Geisler

 Donald David "Donnie" von Geisler III (born October 6, 1978) is a retired Filipino taekwondo athlete of German-American descent, who represented the Philippines in the Summer Olympic Games in the years 2000 and 2004.
 He is a 1998 Asian Games and World Cup Taekwondo Silver medalist, and won a gold medal for the men's lightweight division at the 2005 Southeast Asian Games held in Pasay, Philippines before his retirement.

-Geisler is an AB Communication Arts graduate from the University of Santo Tomas.

-Early life
+Early years

-Donald David Geisler III was born in Clark Air Base, Angeles City, Pampanga to Donald David Geisler Jr. and Gracia Cantor Bayonito.
-His father was a U.S. Army colonel.
-Donnie is the third of the five children.

-Donnie started playing taekwondo at the age of seven.
-He was trained by a Korean trainer at his school during his elementary where he developed his skills for the sport.
+Geisler started playing taekwondo at the age of seven.
+He was trained by a Korean trainer at school where he developed his skills for the sport.

-Personal life

-He has a son named Robbie.
-Donnie and Robbie's mother were both college students when their son was born.
-They were not ready to get married because they just met only for a few months before.
-They decided to hold off wedding plans until they were sure marriage was the right step for both of them.
-It was a mature mutual decision.
-Years later, the two broke up.
-He is the older brother of actor Baron Geisler.
-The two of them joined a reality show Pinoy Big Brother in its celebrity edition.

-Donnie met Jen Da Silva inside the Big Brother house and they eventually got married.
-They now have a daughter named Frankie.